I can only dream of hitting a kick serve like this.

 In the past couple of months I’ve been really interested in learning how this is done.

-I can use the slice and flat serves reasonably well, but I’d like to add some more variety to my game.
+I can use the slice and flat serves reasonably well, but I’d like to add some more variety to my game, and improve my serve overall.

 The kick serve is a hard serve to learn and it will take a lot of work to use it effectively, but I’m hoping with regular practice I will be able to master it sooner rather than later.